mitsuhiko/flask-oauth/docs/index.rst

         return twitter.authorize(callback=url_for('oauth_authorized',
             next=request.args.get('next') or request.referrer or None))

-If the application redirects back, Twitter will have passed all the relevant information to the `oauth_authorized` function: a special response object with all the data, or ``None`` if the user denied the request.
+If the application redirects back, the remote application will have passed all relevant information to the `oauth_authorized` function: a special response object with all the data, or ``None`` if the user denied the request.
 This function must be decorated as :meth:`~OAuthRemoteApp.authorized_handler`::